 Read Netdata's health reference for a full listing of the format, syntax, and functionality of health entities.

-edit-config to create a new file inside of the
+touch to create a new file in the

-For example, here is a health entity that triggers an alarm when a node's RAM usage rises above 80%:
+For example, here is a health entity that triggers a warning alarm when a node's RAM usage rises above 80%, and a critical alarm above 90%:

 Let's look into each of the lines to see how they create a working health entity.